lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Branches and leaves

 The genotype functional tree can be divided into **branches** and **leaves**.
-Genotype braches network is the function tree without leaves.
+Genotype branches network is the function tree without leaves.
 This can be understood as the pure structure of compositional procedures regardless of the specific values of arguments.

-The set of leaves is the complementary information to the branches network: a list of every leaf with a pointer to its position inside a genotype.
+The set of leaves is the complementary information to the branches network: a list of every leaf value with a pointer to its position inside a genotype.

 Starting with this genotype, taken from [this example](#minimal-specimen-with-human-readable-leaf-parameters),